sporto/elm-tutorial/add_and_delete/add_a_player.md

   | CreatePlayerDone (Result Http.Error Player)
 ```

-`CreatePlayer` will trigger the creation of a new player and `CreatePlayerDone` will be called when we get a return from the api.
+`CreatePlayer` will trigger the creation of a new player and `CreatePlayerDone` will be called when we get a return from the API.

+## Players Effects